dmlambea/linux-cougar-500k-drv/README.md

 # linux-cougar-500k-drv

-A very basic but functional Linux driver for the Cougar 500k Gaming Keyboard.
+A functional Linux driver for the Cougar 500k Gaming Keyboard.

-**Note:** although this driver makes the keyboard usable, it is just a workaround driver so that the keyboard no longer freezes when an extended key is pressed.
-This is not final nor production-quality code.
-Please read https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1511511 for a description of the bug this driver tries to solve.
+This driver solves the bug described here: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1511511

 # Installation and usage